Gex (video game): Plot

-Gex, a young anthropomorphic gecko, lives by himself watching television and eating snacks in his mansion in Maui, Hawaii, which he acquired after inheriting a large sum of money following the death of his great uncle.
-While looking for a good show to watch after doing some "nude funkercising", he consumes a passing house fly.
+Gex, a young anthropomorphic gecko, lives by himself watching television and eating snacks in his mansion in Maui, Hawaii, which he acquired after inheriting a large sum of money following the death of his great-uncle.
+While looking for a good show to watch after doing some "nude funkercising", he consumes a passing housefly.
 This house fly turns out to be a small undercover drone being controlled by Rez, the overlord of the Media Dimension.
 Rez uses the droid to "bug" Gex, and pulls him into the Media Dimension through the TV set, intending to use him as the network's new mascot character.
-In order to escape, Gex needs to traverse the Media Dimension and find remote controls which he could use to destroy the TV sets blockading his exit back to the outside world.
+To escape, Gex needs to traverse the Media Dimension and find remote controls that he could use to destroy the TV sets blocking his exit back to the outside world.

-Gex fights his way through the Media Dimension, finding remotes, and defeating Rez' henchmen along the way, before eventually defeating Rez himself using some of the tyrant's own drones against him.
+Gex fights his way through the Media Dimension, finding remotes, and defeating Rez's henchmen along the way, before eventually defeating Rez himself using some of the tyrant's drones against him.
 Upon returning home, Gex resumes watching his TV, wondering what was on HBO.